 The temperature of the native habitat for Panda Gurra is between 72 – 81 F (22 – 27 °C) during the summer months.
-In the aquarium, he can live at almost any temperature but if you have the right gears, trying keeping the temperature at his natural habitat.
+In the aquarium, he can live at almost any temperature, but if you have the right gear, try keeping the temperature at his natural habitat.

 You can keep them on a neutral pH of 6.0-7.5 and at a recommended hardness of soft to medium (2-12 dKH).

-Even if this parameter is not followed this fish doesn’t seems to show any effect at all.
-If you cant meet the neutral pH don’t panic the fish will be fine.
+Even if this parameter is not followed, this fish doesn’t seem to show any effect at all.
+If you can’t meet the neutral pH, don’t panic.
+The fish will be fine.

-Panda Garra is a seasonal breeder and its a very hard process that need to be done under special condition.
+Panda Garra is a seasonal breeder, and it’s a very hard process that needs to be done under special conditions.

-In native habitat, Panda Garra breed on the rainy season (May to July) when water is high in oxygen and the pH is on its neutral level.
+In its native habitat, Panda Garra breed during the rainy season (May to July) when water is high in oxygen and the pH is at its neutral level.
 Try to keep this condition in a separate tank with only a male and female Panda Garra.
 To help the process feed them regularly with a high amount of protein.

-If breeding is done successfully, the female with lay her eggs which will hatch within 3 days.
-Remove the couple fish instantly as you see the eggs, as they may eat of all of them.
+If breeding is done successfully, the female with lay her eggs, which will hatch within three days.
+Remove the couple of fish instantly as you see the eggs, as they may eat all of them.
 Yes, you heard it right, Panda Garra doesn’t have parental instinct.

 Ideal Tank Mates